theleeeo/docs-server/README.md

 app:
   # The host:port to run the server on
   address: localhosts:4444
+  # Should the app webpage fetch the swagger files using http instead of https
+  # This is useful if you are running the app locally and the swagger files are served using only http.
+  # Most browsers will however not allow a https site to fetch resources over http.
+  # The default is false, then it will use https
+  docs_use_http: false

 design:
   # The title that will be shown in the header